COVID Guidance (Updated March 2021)

 Detailed guidance and rules

-All of the following guidance has been reviewed and approved by the majority of Chippenham Archers committee members following analysis of the guidance provided by government and ArcheryGB.
+All of the following guidance has been reviewed and approved by Chippenham Archers committee members following analysis of the guidance provided by government and ArcheryGB.
 All archers are expected to abide by these rules and any archer found not to be complying may be subject to disciplinary proceedings.
 Safety of all of our archers and others they come into contact with is paramount.

 If you are suffering any of the symptoms of COVID-19 or are co-habiting with someone who is then don't come to the range but follow government recommended self-isolation measures.
 If you are classed as vulnerable, or are co-habiting with someone that is, then please do not come to the range but comply with government recommendations on shielding.
 If you develop symptoms after having visited the range, then please notify the club via firstname.lastname@example.org with details of which boss(es) you have used and any other equipment you have have come into contact with.